 Disclaimer: This post may contain affiliate links.
 Sudachi Recipes is part of the amazon associates programme and earns a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.

 Miso soup (味噌汁) is a traditional Japanese soup made with ingredients such as vegetables, tofu, seaweed and shellfish which is then served in a thin dashi broth.
-The soup is flavoured by dissolving fermented soybean paste (miso paste) into the broth, creating a delicious soup that is rich in umami.
+The soup is flavored by dissolving miso paste (made with fermented soy beans) into the broth, creating a delicious soup rich in umami.

 Miso soup has long been a part of the Japanese diet and is commonly served as a side, rather than on its own.
 It is also a very convenient way to use vegetables and local ingredients.

-The taste of the miso soup varies depending on the soup stock and kind of miso paste you use, so you can drink it every day without getting bored.
+The taste of the miso soup varies depending on the soup stock, the kind of miso paste you use and the choice of vegetables and other ingredients you add, so it’s easy to drink miso soup every day without getting bored!

 History of Miso Soup in Japan